vtenhunen/DataScienceCapstone/README.md

 This repo is for Data Science Capstone Coursera course by vtenhunen.

-Documents and codes here are for milestone projects of the course.
+Documents and codes here are for projects of the course.